nuta/resea/README.md

 [![Build Status](https://travis-ci.com/seiyanuta/resea.svg?branch=master)](https://travis-ci.com/seiyanuta/resea)

 Resea *[ríːseə]* is an operating system written from scratch based on a *pure*
-microkernel: the kernel provides only primitive features such as process, thread, and channel-based IPC (message passing).
-Major features like physical memory allocator and device drivers are implemented as isolated user-space programs.
+microkernel: the kernel provides only primitives such as process/thread management and channel-based IPC (message passing).
+Major features like physical memory manager, file system, device drivers are implemented as isolated userspace programs.

-Resea aims to provide the attractive developer experience and be *hackable*: intuitive to understand the whole design, easy to customize the system, and fun to extend the functionality.
+Resea aims to provide an attractive developer experience and be *hackable*: intuitive to understand the whole design, easy to customize the system, and fun to extend the functionality.